daxtonb/elevator-app/README.md

 ```
 **NOTE**: [Node.js](https://nodejs.org/en/) must be installed on your machine to run the client.

 Finally, open your web browser (i.e., Chrome, Firfox) to [http://localhost:3000](http://localhost:3000).
-Each browser tab/window opened will be placed in the same building on the server, and all elevator requests can be made asynchronously from all open tabs/windows.
+Each browser tab/window opened will be placed in the same "building" on the server, and all elevator requests can be made asynchronously from all open tabs/windows.

 ## User Interface Explained
-### Elevators
+### **Elevators**
 This table contains real-time data for the elevators in the building.
-### You
+### **You**
 This table contains real-time data of your position and status in the building/elevators.
-### Make a selection
+### **Make a selection**
 This section contains button panels.
 If you are outside the elevator, you can request an elevator by pressing the "up" or "down" buttons.
-Once inside the elevator, each button will represent each floor in the building.
+The panel will disappear momentarily while you wait for the next elevator to arrive.
+Once inside the elevator, each button will represent each floor within the building.
 Highlighted buttons are active requests.